-Quarterly Reporting
+Reporting

-The Trustees will present a Quarterly Report to both Councils, which will include a written report on agreed key performance indicators and financial statements for the period.
+The Trustees will present a six monthly report to both Councils, which will include a written report on agreed key performance indicators and financial statements for the period.
+The Trust will provide a formal briefing to both Councils, twice a year, on activities to date and review the outlook.